macravero/drixit-challenge/README.md

 Testing WIP (I have literally never tested backend so I'll probably create simple unit tests on the front to be honest).
 Nothing to test because there's no front yet.

+I should split package json into two probably.
+No point on installing all dependencies if I want to maybe split starting of server and front end.
+Will also be easier to deploy.
+I'm pretty sure Docker would be a great solution here but I have no idea what docker does.

 ## Available Scripts

 ### `yarn start`